If you ever wondered how to cook cranberry beans and what to do with them, this recipe is perfect for you. It is quick, simple and super flavorful.

 - Turn down the heat and simmer, covered for about 20 minutes or until beans are tender but not mushy.

-- These are delicious plain or served over rice
+- These are delicious plain, served over rice or with a nice crusty bread.

 ENJOY!
 From May I have that recipe